Life: Linnaean

 In the late 1740s, Carl Linnaeus introduced his system of binomial nomenclature for the classification of species.
 Linnaeus attempted to improve the composition and reduce the length of the previously used many-worded names by abolishing unnecessary rhetoric, introducing new descriptive terms and precisely defining their meaning.

 The fungi were originally treated as plants.
-For a short period Linnaeus had classified them in the taxon Vermes in Animalia, but later placed them back in Plantae.
+For a short period, Linnaeus had classified them in the taxon Vermes in Animalia, but later placed them back in Plantae.
 Herbert Copeland classified the Fungi in his Protoctista, including them with single-celled organisms and thus partially avoiding the problem but acknowledging their special status.
 The problem was eventually solved by Whittaker, when he gave them their own kingdom in his five-kingdom system.
 Evolutionary history shows that the fungi are more closely related to animals than to plants.

 As advances in microscopy enabled detailed study of cells and microorganisms, new groups of life were revealed, and the fields of cell biology and microbiology were created.
 These new organisms were originally described separately in protozoa as animals and protophyta/thallophyta as plants, but were united by Ernst Haeckel in the kingdom Protista; later, the prokaryotes were split off in the kingdom Monera, which would eventually be divided into two separate groups, the Bacteria and the Archaea.
 This led to the six-kingdom system and eventually to the current three-domain system, which is based on evolutionary relationships.
 However, the classification of eukaryotes, especially of protists, is still controversial.

 As microbiology developed, viruses, which are non-cellular, were discovered.
 Whether these are considered alive has been a matter of debate; viruses lack characteristics of life such as cell membranes, metabolism and the ability to grow or respond to their environments.
 Viruses have been classed into "species" based on their genetics, but many aspects of such a classification remain controversial.

 The original Linnaean system has been modified many times, for example as follows:

-The attempt to organise the Eukaryotes into a small number of kingdoms has been challenged.
-The Protozoa do not form a clade or natural grouping, and nor do the Chromista (Chromalveolata).
+The attempt to organise the eukaryotes into a small number of kingdoms has been challenged.
+The Protozoa do not form a clade or natural grouping, nor do the Chromista (Chromalveolata).